-- 1. In addition to loading manual as specified in 103. the following ships of 100 m in length and above in L_f are to be provided with loading instrument (Longitudinal strength loading instrument), together with its operating manual, by means of which the still water bending moments, still water shear forces and still water torsional moments, etc. where applicable, in any loading or ballast condition can be easily and quickly ascertained.
-However, a ship may not be provided with a loading instrument where deemed unnecessary by the Society. - (1) Ships with large deck openings where combined stresses due to vertical and horizontal hull girder bending and torsional and lateral loads have to be considered. - (2) Ships liable to carry non-homogeneous loadings, where the cargo and/or ballast may be unevenly
+- 1. In addition to loading manual as specified in 103, the following ships of $100\,\mathrm{m}$ in length and above in L_f are to be provided with loading instrument(Longitudinal strength loading instrument), together with its operating manual, by means of which the still water bending moments, still water shear forces and still water torsional moments, etc. where applicable, in any loading or ballast condition can be easily and quickly ascertained.
+However, a ship may not be provided with a loading instrument where deemed unnecessary by the Society. - (1) Ships with large deck openings where combined stresses due to hull girder load (vertical bending moment, horizontal bending moment and torsional moment) and lateral loads have to be considered.

-- distributed.
+- (2) Ships liable to carry non-homogeneous loadings, where the cargo and/or ballast may be unevenly distributed.
 Ships less than 120 m in length, when their design takes into account uneven distribution of cargo or ballast, are deemed unnecessary. - (3) Chemical tankers and gas carriers. - 2.
 The loading instrument specified in Par 1 is to be approved by the Society and tested at the presence of the surveyor in accordance with the approved test reports after installation on board.